REGENERATIVE LANDSCAPING

 A series of seven infiltration basins were then stepped beneath the pathway and connected to stormwater flow from six roof downspouts.
 As water fills each basin (approximately 8' × 4' × 2' deep), it slowly infiltrates back into the soil.
 If one basin reaches capacity, overflow moves gradually into the basin below, preventing concentrated surface runoff.

 Together, these systems hold a substantial volume of stormwater — protecting the hillside from further erosion while significantly reducing runoff impacts on neighboring downhill properties.
-An additional long-term benefit is increased soil moisture retention, reducing irrigation demand during the dry season.
+After 1 year, the garden has increased soil moisture retention, reducing irrigation demand during the dry season.

-DID I MENTION THAT NONE OF THIS IS VISIBLE ABOVE GROUND?
+DID I MENTION ALL OF THIS IS HIDDEN UNDERGROUND?

 FLAT LAND APPLICATION